 Hi!
-My name is Cyril Saade, and I am a senior pursuing a Bachelor of Science in Computer Engineering at Boston University.
-My interest in Computer Science goes far beyond coding; I aspire to invent and create technologies that have the power to make our everyday lives easier.
+My name is Cyril Saade, and I am a first year M.S.E. student at the University of Pennsylvania.
+My interests lie in the study of Distributed Systems, Cloud Computing, and Network Security.
+As an engineer, I aspire to invent and create technologies that have the power to make our everyday lives easier.

-I am currently working at the Performance and Energy Aware Computing Lab, under the supervision of Professor Coskun.
-My current research focuses on the development of an Open Source Thermal Simulator: HotSpot.
+I graduated with a Bachelor of Science in Computer Engineering from Boston University.
+As an Undergraduate student, I had the chance to work at the Performance and Energy Aware Computing Lab, under the supervision of Professor Coskun.
+My last research project focused on the development of an Open Source Thermal Simulator: HotSpot.
 My previous project consisted of understanding the thermal and performance of 3D DRAM stacked system, in which I had the opportunity to work on the famous AMD Radeon R9 Fury X Graphical Processing Unit.
 If you're a gamer, you most probably hate me at this point.

 I was born and raised in Paris, France.
 At the age of 13, I moved to Beirut, Lebanon to continue my High School education where I earned my French Baccalaureate, to later settle in the United States for my undergraduate studies.
 When I am seperated from my computer, you might see me rocking down the slopes with the one and only former 1988 Lebanese Ski Champion (AKA my mother), or just sipping on a locally brewed beer.

 P.S.: I strongly recommend visiting the Heineken Brewery in Amsterdam if you are looking to enjoy the best Heineken in the world (and most probably, the best beer of your life).